No matter your current level of Korean, you always need to learn new words and phrases. After all, vocabulary forms the cornerstone of any language.

 First, start small.

 To avoid feeling overwhelmed, begin with short, manageable sets of flashcards.
-Focus on the most commonly used vocabulary, such as alphabets, greetings, and daily use.
+Focus on the most commonly used vocabulary, such as the alphabet, greetings, and daily use.

 Here, consistency is key to leveraging spaced repetition.
-So, rather than studying for a few hours once a week, try 15-20 minutes daily to remain focused and learn by repetition.
+So, rather than studying for a few hours once a week, try 15-20 minutes daily to maintain focus and learn through repetition.

 As time goes on, space out the intervals for reviewing flashcards.
 Most tools can automate this process.
 Don’t just stick to a specific topic; rotate topics on different days to keep your study sessions interesting.